JAPANESE POTATO SALAD

 Seasonings

-1 Tbsp Japanese sushi / rice vinegar*
+1-2 Tbsp Japanese sushi / rice vinegar* (to taste)

-Finely ground black pepper (to taste)
+Finely ground white pepper and sea salt (to taste)

-4 Tbsp Kewpie mayonnaise
+4 Tbsp Kewpie mayonnaise (to taste)

-*Make your own Japanese style vinegar
+*Make your own Japanese style vinegar (approx 1 tbsp)

 3/4 Tbsp White vinegar